 8. Put these bills into your monthly calendar and repeat them every month.

 Use either your phone, calendar app, or planner to track monthly bills.

 9. Communicate with your significant other (or anyone you’re splitting the bills with) about the upcoming bills.

 When it comes to bills and money, communication is everything!
 If you can’t communicate about money, it’s hard to move towards one direction to meet financial goals.

 If this is a difficult topic to discuss, work on it and be neutral when your partner talks about finances.
 Don’t get angry but be calm and listen.
 If it’s still difficult, then consider couple’s therapy.

 Want a step-by-step guide on creating a budget that you’ll stick with?
-Check out my new book, Budgeting Made Easy:7 Steps to Shape Your Budget with a Money Management Toolkit.
+Check out my ebook, Budgeting Made Easy:7 Steps to Shape Your Budget with a Money Management Toolkit.